ALHT JOHN STACPOOLE SCHOLARSHIP: APPLICATIONS OPEN

 Lawrence's work focused on Japanese illustrated woodblock printed books and Vanessa York's on early printed herbals and botanical perfumery.

-Visit the Auckland History Initiative for more about the projects ALHT has supported through university student scholarships.
+Visit the Auckland History Initiative for more about the projects ALHT has supported by funding summer research scholarships for students.